zlenner/projects/projects.md

 - It's something super-interesting and new (not related to QR codes though)
 - There are no formalities.
 The only focus is getting the job done.
 - Your current work bores you out of your mind.
-- Compensation will be reasonably competitive as well.
+- Compensation will be competitive.

 ## Opinions I have that you *need* know about: